Mayur61104/rag-doc-intelligence/README.md

 | Context Recall | 0.XX | Found all relevant information |

 ## Tech stack
-LangChain · sentence-transformers · FAISS · OpenAI GPT-3.5 · Gradio
+LangChain · sentence-transformers · FAISS · GROK AI · Gradio

 ## How to run
 1. Open the notebook in Google Colab